 When Lee’s father dies, he attends the funeral.
 He sits in his dad’s office chair, looks in his wallet lying on the desk, and pulls out two Tribune clippings that report Lee’s achievements at the Tribune.
 Lee then cries, realizing that his dad really did love him.

 Lee Strobel eventually asks his editor at the Tribune to publish his conversion story.
 The editor declines.
 But when Lee tells Leslie about it, she says, “how about a book?”
 Look what those four words started.
 Fourteen million copies of The Case for Christ are now in print.
-And Strobel is a leading Christian apologist with several other books to his credit.
+And Strobel is a leading Christian apologist with several other such books to his credit.
 The film ends by saying he and Leslie now live in Houston, my previous hometown for nearly forty years.
 And we viewers are informed that their daughter Alison, who choked on that gumball, has written six children’s novels.

-“The Case for Christ” is a heartwarming movie that convincingly tells about an atheistic journalist’s quest to intellectually prove Christianity wrong only to wind up believing in the risen Jesus as Savior and Lord and becoming a prominent lay apologist for Christin faith.
+“The Case for Christ” is a heartwarming movie that convincingly tells about an atheistic journalist’s quest to intellectually prove Christianity wrong only to wind up believing in the risen Jesus as Savior and Lord and becoming a prominent lay apologist for Christian faith.
 Praise the Lord!
 But there is a serious disjunct between the film and the book that regards a most important subject–whether or not Jesus is God.

 To see a list of now 75 posts about the Bible not saying Jesus is God, click here.